Search the Health Library

 I Want To...

 Enter the last name, specialty or keyword for your search below.

 School of Medicine

-Your consultation: We will review your health history and travel plans with you and complete a risk assessment based upon these factors.
+- Your consultation: We will review your health history, including immunization history, and travel plans with you and complete a risk assessment based upon these factors.
 You will receive prevention recommendations which may include CDC-recommended immunizations, personal prevention behaviors and medications to prevent illness or to self -treat in the event of illness while traveling.
-This service is only available to adults 18yrs and older.
-Pediatrics are not seen thru the Travel Health Program.
+This service is only available to adults 19 years of age and older.
+Pediatric travelers are not seen at the Travel Health Program.
 Immunizations - All routine adult vaccine as well as recommended and required vaccines will be reviewed.
 Recommendations are made based upon your completed travel risk assessment and CDC and WHO recommendations.
 Recommended travel vaccines can be received at the time of your visit.

-- Malaria Prevention Malaria prevention will be reviewed for those traveling to malaria endemic areas and will include, but not be limited to, a prescription for malaria prophylaxis for travel to risk areas.
+- Malaria Prevention - Malaria prevention strategies will be reviewed for those traveling to malaria endemic areas and will include, but not be limited to, a prescription for malaria prophylaxis for travel to risk areas.
 Medication choices will be discussed.

 - Travelers' Diarrhea – Prevention strategies for avoiding food and water borne diseases will be discussed.
 A prescription for diarrhea self-treatment, should you need it while traveling, will be provided.
-Azithromycin is the most commonly used medication for this.

 - Your travel health specialist will address any questions you might have.